JBBru-helloworld/Harvest-For-All/README.md

 ## 📄 License

+This project is licensed under the **MIT License with Asset Restrictions**.

+- **Source Code**: Freely available under MIT License
+- **Paid Assets**: NOT included - must be obtained separately (see [LICENSE](LICENSE) for details)
-This project is developed for educational purposes.
-See individual asset licenses in the attribution section above.
+- **Educational Use**: This project was developed for university coursework
+- **Asset Attribution**: All third-party assets are properly credited and subject to their respective licenses

+See the full [LICENSE](LICENSE) file for complete terms and asset usage restrictions.

 ## 👨‍💻 Author